-As of August 12, 2020, we had no employees, and our wholly owned subsidiary, IMVT Corporation, had 51 employees, including 28 who are engaged in research and development activities.
-We rely on the administrative support, business development, clinical development and other services provided by RSI and RSG, wholly owned subsidiaries of RSL, which provide services to us pursuant to the Services Agreements.
+As of December 31, 2019, we had no employees, and our wholly owned subsidiary, IMVT Corporation, had 18 employees, including 11 who are engaged in research and development activities.
+We rely on the administrative support, business development, clinical development and other services provided by RSI and RSG, wholly owned subsidiaries of RSL, which provide services to us pursuant to services agreements, or the Services Agreements, as further described under the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Key Agreements."
 For example, we currently rely and expect to continue to rely on RSI to support our nonclinical and clinical development programs.
 Personnel and support staff that provide services to us under the Services Agreements are not required to, and we do not expect that they will, have the management and administration of our business as their primary responsibility, or act exclusively for us.
 RSI and RSG have limited finance, accounting, clinical development and other resources.
 Furthermore, RSI and RSG engage in other business activities and provide support for other of our affiliates and subsidiaries of RSL.
 If their focus is diverted or their limited resources are otherwise employed, we could face potential delays or disruptions in the conduct of our ongoing clinical trial programs and the commercialization of our product candidate, if approved, which could harm our business.